 Training

-The objective of the SPC/Process Capability curriculum is to provide participants with the analytical tools and methods necessary to:
+The objective of the Online Statistical Process Control Training (SPC)/Process Capability curriculum is to provide participants with the analytical tools and methods necessary to:

 - Understand SPC fundamentals and the importance of reducing variation